-- Sufficient time should be allocated to each therapist to ensure adequate supervision of the therapy work.
+- Sufficient time should be allocated to each supervisee to ensure adequate supervision of the therapy work.

-- Some methods are unlikely to be suitable for newly trained or inexperienced therapists, because of the importance of supervisors being experienced in therapy. [eg co-supervision].
+- Some methods are unlikely to be suitable for newly trained or inexperienced supervisees because of the importance of supervisors being experienced in therapy. [e.g., co-supervision].

-- Care needs to be taken to develop an atmosphere conducive to sharing, questioning and challenging each others’ practice in a constructive way. [eg group supervision].
+- Care must be taken to develop an atmosphere conducive to sharing, questioning, and constructively challenging each other’s practice. [e.g., group supervision].

-- All the participants should have sufficient groupwork experience to be able to engage the group process in ways that facilitate effective supervision.
+- All the participants should have sufficient group work experience to engage the group process in ways that facilitate effective supervision.

 - Explicit consideration should be given to deciding who is responsible for providing the supervision and how the task of supervision will be carried out.